ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 `sh/bash` login shells.
 Any other shell than these may result in reduced functionality or errors which may be beyond the scope of our support.

+### SSH to a development node stalls

+**Q**. _When I SSH to one of the development nodes, nothing happens - it seems to be stuck._

+**A**.
+One reason for this could be that you previously started compute-heavy processes on the problematic development node, and those processes are now consuming all of your CPU quota on that node.
+Each user can use [up to two CPU cores (200%) worth of compute per development node](/hpc/about/specs.html).
+If you are already saturate a development node like this, then _you_, and only you, will experience an very slow response time if you try to SSH into that same node.
+The best you can do in this situation is to either (a) wait for your processes to finish, or (b) wait until SSH completes, which might take several minutes or longer.
+When you eventually get to the prompt, you can terminate _all_ your processes on the current node by calling `killall`.
+This will terminate all your running processes on that machine abruptly and you will be logged out from that machine as well.
+Afterward, you should be able to access the machine as usual.

 ### Scary error when trying to log in to a development node